lemotdesign/one-click-hugo-cms/site/content/post/found-flying-termites-on-the-gold-coast.md

 #### Three things to look out for:

 * **Golden body colour** - Most flying termites's bodies are golden brown in colour.
-* **Wings** – flying termites have equal wing lengths, normally gray in colour.
+* **Wings** – flying termites have equal wing lengths, normally grey in colour.
 They do shed them once they land, so you might find a pile in your bathroom.
 * **Antennae** – flying termites have straight antennae, not bent like black ants'.
-* **Waist**– flying termites have a straight waist like a small cigar.
+* **Waist** – flying termites have a straight waist like a small cigar.
 Not pinched waist of flying black ants.

 ![Differrence between termites and black ants](img/difference-betwen-termites-and-black-ants.jpg)